Three Words (The X-Files): Production

 "Three Words" was written by executive producers Chris Carter and Frank Spotnitz, directed by Tony Wharmby and saw Nelson Mashita reprise his role of Doctor Lim, having appeared in the previous episode "Deadalive".
 Judson Scott also made his third appearance in the series as cult leader Absalom, reprising the role from both "Deadalive" and "This Is Not Happening".
 The baseball field scene was filmed at Cheviot Hills Park, in Los Angeles; the park had previously been used in the sixth season episode "The Unnatural" and would be later re-used in the ninth season episode "Lord of the Flies".

-In the episode, Mulder prepares to submit his application to be reassigned to X-Files division.
-Meanwhile, Mulder's boss, Deputy Director Kersh, informs Doggett that he intends to deny the request.
+In the episode, the returned Mulder's request to be reassigned to X-Files division is denied.
 As season eight was nearly over, the producers and writers decided to refuse Mulder re-admittance into the FBI as a way to segue John Doggett and Monica Reyes into the series as the new main stars of season nine.
 David Duchovny agreed with this method, noting, "I completely thought it was correct that they should be trying to focus elsewhere, and that, since I was going to come back for the second half of season eight, if you were to refocus on whatever Mulder's up to, you'd be in the same lousy situation at the beginning of season nine."